alino93/DocumentScanner/README.md

 ## Requirement:
-install OpenCV as explained in "install OpenCV Guide.pdf"
+Install OpenCV as explained in "install OpenCV Guide.pdf"